 The security and privacy of clinical records is protected by professional ethics (American Speech-Language-Hearing Association) and federal legislation (Health Insurance Portability and Accountability Act-HIPAA).
 The UNM Speech-Language-Hearing Center is bound by ethics and law to adhere to HIPAA Policies and Practices.
 All members of the UNM Speech and Hearing Sciences Department must comply with HIPAA Policies and Practices.
 Reporting of information loss is be filed using the incident report/information loss form.

-The UNM Speech-Language-Hearing Center adheres to the UNM policy regarding equal opportunity, which forbids unlawful discrimination on the basis of race, color, religion, national origin, physical or mental disability, age, sex, sexual preference, ancestry, or medical condition.
+The UNM Speech-Language-Hearing Center adheres to the UNM policy regarding equal opportunity, which forbids unlawful discrimination on the basis of race, color, religion, national origin, physical or mental disability, age, sex, sexual preference, ancestry, veteran status, gentic information or medical condition.

 Culturally and Linguistically Relevant Services